freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sum-to-100.md

 Add (insert) the mathematical operators <b>+</b> or <b>─</b> (plus or minus)  before any of the digits in the decimal numeric string   <b>123456789</b>   such that the resulting mathematical expression adds up to a particular sum   (in this iconic case,  <b>100</b>).
 Example:
 <pre><b>123 + 4 - 5 + 67 - 89   =   100</b></pre>
+</section>

+## Instructions
+<section id='instructions'>
 Write a function that takes a number as parameter.
 The function should return an array containing all solutions for the given number.
 The solutions should be strings representing the expressions.
 For example: "1+23-456+78-9".
-Note: sort the array before returning it.
+Sort the array before returning it.
-</section>

-## Instructions
-<section id='instructions'>

 </section>

 ## Tests